Made in the USA (song): Live performances

 On May 11, 2013, Lovato performed "Made in the USA" for the first time at the 2013 edition of Wango Tango.
 On June 28, 2013, Lovato performed the song during her appearance at the Good Morning America concert series, sporting a similar outfit to what the singer was seen wearing in the single's music video behind-the-scenes sneak peek.
 On August 11, 2013, Lovato performed at the 2013 Teen Choice Awards with Nick Jonas as drummer.
 The song was also a part of Lovato's setlist for The Neon Lights Tour.

+Commercial performance

+"Made in the USA" made its peak number 80 on the US Billboard Hot 100, selling 312,000 copies overall.